Machine learning has made AI more flexible and adaptive, able to modify its behavior in response to its learning and the environment

-Receiving regular positive reinforcements based on how successfully the AI interacts with the environment can help it overcome rewards, described as sparse – such as a chess win.
-In those cases, intermediate rewards may be used.
+Receiving regular positive reinforcements based on how successfully the AI interacts with the environment can help it identify rewards, described as sparse – such as a chess win.

-As with human learning, reinforcement in machine learning does not require constant supervision and is very effective in noisy, data-rich environments.
+As with human learning, reinforcement learning does not require constant supervision and is very effective in noisy, data-rich environments.

 Reinforcement learning models